Whtneyas/css-to-the-rescue-2223/README.md

  ### Checkboxes

- I am actually grateful for following the worshop on filter.
-I wanted to be  be able to filter the fases of the moon uses checkboxes.
-With what i learned during the workshop i apply filter to my project using checkboxes and the has selector
+ I am genuinely appreciative of attending the workshop on filters.
+My primary objective was to implement a filtering functionality in my project using checkboxes to enable users to filter the moon phases.
+The knowledge and skills I acquired from the workshop proved to be invaluable as I was able to apply what I learned to my project using the "has" selector.

- ### :has()

- **What does the has selector do?**

- The "has" selector in CSS is used to select elements that have a specific descendant element or set of descendant elements.
-It allows you to style elements   based on the presence of other elements within them.
-I know i could do so much with the has selector but there wasn;t much time on my side so I  decided to    keep it simple
+As you may already know, the "has" selector in CSS is used to select elements that have a specific descendant element or set of descendant elements.
+This selector is incredibly useful as it allows you to style elements based on the presence of other elements within them.
+Although I recognize that there are numerous ways to utilize the "has" selector, due to time constraints, I chose to keep it simple.

- **How have i benefitted from the :has()**

- - With the has selector i could filter my moon fases by using forms
+In terms of how I benefited from using the "has" selector, I was able to achieve the following:

+-I successfully implemented a filtering functionality that enabled users to filter the moon phases using forms.
- - With the has selector i could show the name of the fase of the moon when the checbox is been clicked.
+-I was able to display the name of the moon phase when a checkbox was clicked, thanks to the "has" selector.

+Overall, attending the filter workshop proved to be a critical factor in the success of my project, and I am extremely grateful for the opportunity to have participated.

  <img width="200" alt="image" src="https://user-images.githubusercontent.com/90154152/224180257-9a95f015-29ef-4d67-8c5c-32e092348059.png">